Aize-Public/forego/README.md

 In the case of error, it will print what was the function assigning to the error

 ## `api`

 Framework to automatically create bindings and documentation for APIs:
-* no more test of bindings, just test the logic
+* no more test of bindings, just test the business logic
 * OpenAPI automatically generated
-* tight integration with http, ws and other streaming services
+* tight integration with http, WebSocket and other streaming libraries
 * simple and no boiler plate

+TODO